weegs710/AnomalOS/README.md

 This configuration can be forked and customized:

 1. Fork the repository
-2. Customize `configuration.nix` for your needs
+2. Customize `modules/hosts/rig.nix` for your needs
 3. Modify modules as needed
 4. Test thoroughly with `sudo nixos-rebuild test --flake .#nixosConfigurations.Rig`
 5. Share improvements via pull requests